 On April 17, 2012, the EPA finalized rules that establish new air emission controls for oil and natural gas production and natural gas processing operations.
 Specifically, the EPA's rule package includes New Source Performance Standards to address emissions of sulfur dioxide and volatile organic compounds, or VOCs, and a separate set of emission standards to address hazardous air pollutants frequently associated with oil and natural gas production and processing activities.
 The rules establish specific new requirements regarding emissions from compressors and controllers at natural gas processing plants, dehydrators, storage tanks and other production equipment.
 In addition, the rules establish new leak detection requirements for natural gas processing plants at 500 ppm.
-These rules may require a number of modifications to our operations including the installation of new equipment to control emissions from our compressors at initial startup, or 60 days after the final rule is published in the Federal Register, whichever is later.
+These rules may require a number of modifications to our operations including the installation of new equipment to control emissions from our compressors at initial startup, or October 15, 2012, whichever is later.
 Compliance with such rules could result in significant costs, including increased capital expenditures and operating costs, and could adversely impact our business.